Transactional emails can increase customer retention and speed up time to next purchase

 As a rule of thumb, a trigger-based email that communicates essential information to the customer, rather than attempting to generate sales, is a transactional email.
 Triggered emails that aren’t transactional emails include:

-Consent is different for transactional vs. marketing messages.
+Consent is different for transactional emails vs. marketing emails.

 To send marketing emails, you need explicit opt-in consent and an easy way for people to unsubscribe via an unsubscribe link.